Initialization

 We strongly recommend against loading UI in background wakeups, but only when it is a foreground wakeup or when the user brings the app to the foreground.

-You can distinguish between foreground and background wakeups by checking on the application state in your willFinishLaunchWithOptions:
+You can distinguish between foreground and background wakeups by checking on the in your :

 To initialize the SDK natively, in your MainApplication: